HISTORY OF OKLAHOMA SHAKESPEARE IN THE PARK

 THE 30TH ANNIVERSARY SEASON AND A NEW ERA

-Former Board President Rob Gallavan & Founding Artistic Director, Kathryn McGill, 2014
+Board President Rob Gallavan & Artistic/Executive Director, Kathryn McGill, 2014

 In the fall of 2013, long time company actor Rob Gallavan was elected as the President of the Board of Directors.
 Michael Gibbons, also an established company member, was hired as the Managing Director.
 The company returned to its roots as an independent theater and the decision was made by Gallavan and McGill to approach Actor’s Equity Association for membership as an Equity theater…a benchmark set by Jack O’Meara when the company was founded.